JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

 - Spring Security provides some filter implementations and their order for us.
   Among the provided filters: BasicAuthenticationFilter, CsrfFilter , CorsFilter .
 - Filter module is [spring-boot-security-web-filter](spring-boot-security-web-filter)

+## Applying CSRF protection and CORS
+- The CsrfFilter is one of the filters in the filter chain.
+It receives the request and eventually forwards it to the next filter in the chain.
+To manage CSRF tokens, CsrfFilter uses a CsrfTokenRepository.
+- The default form login uses a hidden input to send the CSRF token in the request.
+  This is why the login request that uses an HTTP POST method works with CSRF protection enabled.
+- Without sending the CSRF token, the server won’t accept the request done with the HTTP POST method.
+  The application redirects the user to a default error page, which confirms that the status on the response is HTTP 403 Forbidden.
 -